joseph-farruggio/joeyfarruggio.com-2022/src/blog/acf-block-controls.md

 Both ACF and Core blocks use these alignment sizes and have corresponding classnames.
 If you set your block to the wide alignment, the classname would be `alignwide` while the full width alignment would be `alignfull`.

 Here's how we access our block's alignment and apply the appropriate classname.
-From our block's render template: `template.json`
+From our block's render template: `template.php`

 ``` php
 <?php